PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 06:30:59
+Last updated: 2024-04-06 06:31:34
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes